fruityvegetables/WorkdayScheduler/README.md

 * ACTUALLY saves the text into the local storage!!! yayy!
 * FOURTH commits - Added some if/else statements
 * Added some variables and called to the HTML
+* Fifth commit fixed a bug
+* Sixth commit is probably my last... everything is functioning except for getting the proper color displayed.